DBN lends N70bn to 50,000 MSMEs – The Sun Nigeria

 Development Bank of Nigeria (DBN) on Monday disclosed that it has so far provided credit facilities to the tune of N70 billion to 50,000 Micro Small and Medium Enterprises (MSMEs) in line with its objective of supporting various business concerns.

-Also speaking at the event, the Managing Director of DBN, Mr Tony Okpanachi said the mandate of the bank was to alleviate financing constraints faced by MSMEs in Nigeria through the provision of financing and partial credit guarantees to eligible financial intermediaries on a market conforming and fully financially sustainable basis.
+Also speaking at the event, the Managing Director of DBN, Mr Tony Okpanachi, said the mandate of the bank was to alleviate financing constraints faced by MSMEs in Nigeria through the provision of financing and partial credit guarantees to eligible financial intermediaries on a market conforming and sustainable basis.

-“Data released by both SMEDAN and National Bureau of Statistics (NBS) affirm that there are about 41.5million MSMEs in Nigeria and collectively they contribute to well over 50% of Nigeria’s GDP.
+“Data released by both SMEDAN and National Bureau of Statistics (NBS) affirm that there are about 41.5 million MSMEs in Nigeria and collectively, they contribute to over 50 per cent of Nigeria’s GDP.

 However, access to finance is still a concern for this critical segment of the economy.

-for SMEs are assistance in power and water supply – 83.5% as well as tax rate reduction – 73.1%”, he said.
+for SMEs, are assistance in power and water supply – 83.5 per cent as well as tax rate reduction – 73.1 per cent”, he said.

 Leave a Reply